ices-eg/wg_WGEEL/Misc/data_call_2021/readme.md

 ## Annex 4

+duplicate = 0
+new = 157
+updated = 24

 ## Annex 5

 ## Annex 6

+NO DATA

 ## Annex 7

 ## Annex 8

+NO DATA

 ## Annex 9

+NO DATA

 ## Annex 10

+NO DATA

 # GR